When eating out, I always ask my server for water with no ice, even in summer. This may seem odd, so let me explain why.

 It is spring and you are standing on a wooden dock that extends into a high mountain lake.
 While the temperature in the air is fairly warm, the top layer of the lake has only recently melted and you can tell by the color of the crystal clear blue water that it is anything but warm.
 You close your eyes and dive in.

 What does your body do?
 What does your skin do?
 Are you relaxed and open, or tight and constricted?

-“You probably know that warm water opens your pores and makes your skin feel looser, while cold water closes your pores and constricts your skin.
-Guess what?
-Drinking cold water does the same thing to your digestive tract?
+You probably know that warm water opens your pores and makes your skin feel looser, while cold water closes your pores and constricts your skin.
+So what do you think drinking cold water does to your digestive tract?
 Drinking ice cold water is bad for you and your health.

 What Are The Effects Of Drinking Cold Water?

 - When you drink cold beverages, your blood vessels shrink, your digestion becomes restricted, and hydration is hindered.

 - Instead of working to digest the food and absorb the nutrients to create energy, your body expends energy to regulate your temperature.
 This can lead to water loss.

 - Drinking cold water after a meal creates excess mucus in your body, which can lead to a decrease in the immune system function, making it easier to catch cold and other illnesses.

 - If you eat food while drinking cold beverages or immediately after, the water temperature solidifies fats from the foods you’ve just eaten, and the body in turn finds it hard to digest the unwanted fats from your body.